playframework/playframework/documentation/manual/working/javaGuide/main/async/JavaWebSockets.md

 ## Handling WebSockets with actors

 To handle a WebSocket with an actor, we can use a Play utility, [ActorFlow](api/java/play/libs/streams/ActorFlow.html) to convert an `ActorRef` to a flow.
-This utility takes a function that converts the `ActorRef` to send messages to to a `akka.actor.Props` object that describes the actor that Play should create when it receives the WebSocket connection:
+This utility takes a function that converts the `ActorRef` to send messages to a `akka.actor.Props` object that describes the actor that Play should create when it receives the WebSocket connection:

 @[content](code/javaguide/async/websocket/HomeController.java)